The seasons may change, but one thing always stays the same: The opportunity to begin saving more money in your budget.

 3. Enjoy cheap fall foods

 Nothing says “fall comfort food” like a delicious slice of pie.
-As I discovered in “The Freshest — and Cheapest — Pies to Bake for Each Month of 2016,” October is a great month to bake a pumpkin pie.
+October is a great month to bake a pumpkin pie.
 Other great fall pies include apple pies in September and pecan pies in November.

 Why do those pies make so much sense at this time of year?
-As I wrote in the story, the key is to choose pies “based on ingredients that are in season, making these phenomenal pastries even cheaper to bake.”
+Because the ingredients are in season, making these pastries even cheaper to bake.

 For more on cutting food costs, check out: